 Location: Limpopo, South Africa

-Cost: from £1,585 for 2 weeks.
-Check the Costs tab for further information.
+Price: from £2,745 for 1 week.
+Check the Prices tab for further information.

 - Learn what is being done in Southern Africa to prevent rhino poaching and contribute in a safe way to conservation efforts.

 - Learn to identify predators, like lions, cheetahs, and leopards, as well as megaherbivores like elephants and rhinos.

 - Master radio telemetry techniques and learning how to track and record animal movements.

 - Live and work alongside Field Guide Association of South Africa, FGASA, qualified guides, growing personally and professionally by learning from their experiences.

 South Africa is home to several species under threat, like the critically endangered black rhinoceros and near threatened white rhinoceros.
 Our international conservation team in Karongwe private nature reserve, only an hour from Kruger National Park, works toward conserving the species found in the protected area by partnering with local and international organisations like the South African National, SAN Parks authority and the Endangered Wildlife Trust.